Al-Khalid tank: History

 An early version was armed with a Chinese gun and fire-control system, and had a German-designed MTU-396 diesel engine which was built under licence in China.
 Another version was equipped with a more advanced Western digital fire-control system and powered by a Perkins 1200 hp Condor diesel engine (as in the British Challenger) and SESM ESM500 automatic transmission (as in the French Leclerc).
 This version was considered too expensive, and under-performed in the extreme heat of southern Pakistan.
 Finally, a version was tested with the compact Ukrainian 6TD-2 1,200 hp diesel engine.
 This configuration was chosen by Pakistan for the production version of the tank and came to be known as Al-Khalid.

 The final tank design resulting from a decade of co-operative development was designated Type 90-IIM.
 The Chinese company Norinco showed the new Type 90-IIM during the March 2001 Abu Dhabi Defense Expo, under the export name MBT 2000.
 The version powered by the Ukrainian engine, intended for domestic production in Pakistan, was named Al-Khalid.

 During the development period, Heavy Industries Taxila gained experience after building the Type 85-IIAP under Chinese licence and prepared to begin production of the Al-Khalid tank in 1999.
 A pilot batch of fifteen tanks was inducted into the 31st Cavalry Regiment of Pakistan's Armoured Corps on 20 July 2001.
 Pakistan signed a contract with Ukraine's Malyshev Factory in May 2002 for the delivery of 315 KMDB 6TD-2 diesel engines over three years.
 An additional batch of Al-Khalid tanks was delivered on 23 September 2004.
 Pakistan planned to build a total of 600 Al-Khalid tanks for its armed forces.

 In December 2017, HIT officials told the Pakistan Senate that budgetary constraints had reduced the output of the tank to 18 per year on average.

 On July 28, 2020, the Pakistan Army inducted the first Al Khalid-I main battle tank into its Armoured Corps Regiment.
 The handing over ceremony of the tank, which is an upgraded version of Al Khalid tank, was held at HIT.

 Unveiling

-Al-Khalid was revealed on 17 July 1991, by the then Prime Minister of Pakistan, Mian Muhammad Nawaz Sharif, along with the then Pakistani Chief of Army Staff, Mirza Aslam Beg, in a ceremony held at the Heavy Rebuild Factory (HRF), Taxila.
+The Al-Khalid was unveiled on 17 July 1991 by the Prime Minister Nawaz Sharif and Chief of Army Staff Mirza Aslam Beg during a ceremony at the Heavy Rebuild Factory (HRF), Taxila.
 In his speech, the Prime Minister said that the completion of the project was a big step towards self-reliance.
 The Army Chief said that for the first time in history, not only had technology been transferred to Pakistan, but the design was also made by Pakistani engineers themselves.